Plastic Planter Boxes & Liners

 - residential and commercial landscaping and design

 Viking Plastics fabricate and supply plastic planter boxes and liners.
 Viking’s planter boxes are fabricated using Paneltim®, an innovative 50mm thick plastic sandwich construction panel.
 Liners for planter boxes and ponds are fabricated using 6mm thick polyethylene.
-Viking Plastics also fabricates wicking beds, raingarden liners and solutions to incorporate into water sensitive urban design.
+Viking Plastics also fabricates wicking beds, rain gardens, planter box water tanks and solutions to incorporate into water sensitive urban design.

 Bespoke Design & Finishes